3. Combining SQL and Python#

 A. Introduction to Ibis and DuckDB#

-We’ll show you how to leverage the power of DuckDB without even needing to write a single line of SQL.
-Instead, we’ll use Ibis, a powerful Python library that allows you to interact with databases using a DataFrame-like syntax.
-We’ll also show you how to combine the two so you can get the best of both worlds.
+Another option for using DuckDB is Ibis, a powerful Python library that allows you to interact with databases using a DataFrame-like syntax.
+We’ll also show you how to combine the SQL and Ibis so you can get the best of both worlds.

 First, let’s make sure you have the necessary packages installed.
 You can install DuckDB and Ibis using pip: